 Depending on the size of the case and quality and quantity of donor hair that the patient has, I will make a decision to start with harvesting the hair follicles or making the new hair follicle sites first.
 If we are uncertain as to the ability to safely get all the hair needed to cover the desired areas of the patient, then I will start with hair follicle harvesting first.
 If the patient has plenty of donor hairs with good quality, then I will start with site making first.
 Regardless, the area that is to be worked on first will be numbed up with local anesthesia.
 I provide ProNox gas if desired to the patients as it helps reduce pain while we inject the lidocaine and marcaine.

 After the patient has received an area nerve block to prevent any pain, the FUE extraction process can begin.
-We position the patient in the surgical chair and commence hair extraction with the ARTAS iX Robot.
-It carefully triangulates the position, angle, and depth of each hair using a complex algorithm calculated from the physical measurements of each hair above the skin using its 3 microscopic cameras and artificial intelligence software.
-I coordinate the extraction of each hair myself as the operator of the ARTAS iX.
-Some physicians may leave the room or not perform this step, but I feel it is my obligation as a Hair Surgeon to be present and run the surgical process myself.
+We position the patient in the surgical chair and commence hair extraction.
+Some physicians may leave the room or not perform this step, but it is my obligation as a Hair Surgeon to be present and run the surgical process myself.
+ANY DOCTOR NOT PERFORMING THE HARVESTING HIMSELF IS BREAKING THE LAW.
 Throughout the hair follicle harvesting process, the patient may take breaks and stretch or use the restroom if desired but it will lengthen the day.
-Upon completion of Robotic follicle harvesting, I use my handheld WAW FUE mechanical harvester to complete the process by feathering in harvested follicles on the edges of the square grids used by the Robot.
-This provides a more natural and aesthetically pleasing transition to the more densely harvested areas in the back (I can explain this better in person).
+This stage can last 2 hours up to 5 hours depending on the number of FUE grafts to be harvested.

 After harvesting, the patient takes a lunch break provided by Capitis Medical & Aesthetics as part of the entire experience.
 This is usually no more than 30-40 minutes before we bring the patient back into the surgical suite and perform an area nerve block on the next region.

-Site making is a critical part of the process and I usually combine Robotic and Manual site making to maximize the efficiency based on each case.
+Site making is a critical part of the process and also is performed by myself.
+Site making is where the art of design comes in with location and determines the hair growth direction.
+This Step MUST BE PERFORMED by the PHYSICIAN TOO!
 The hairline, temples, and crown/vertex are always performed manually as these areas require a careful eye for pattern creation and randomization to create natural and artistically appealing hair design.
-I reserve mid-scalp and sometimes forelock site making for the ARTAS iX robot where it can use its 3 microscopic cameras to carefully and rapidly create sites without damaging existing follicles.
+This step can take 1-2 hours.

 After the hairs have been extracted from the scalp and been cleaned up by my technicians under a microscope and all of the hair sites created, my technicians carefully place the grafts into their new homes.
 Just prior to the placement of the grafts, I inject the PRP into the scalp to assist with graft healing and to provide additional hair growth to the existing follicles.
 I then assist with placement and coordinate the exact areas that certain types of hair follicles should be placed to maximize the coverage and provide the most natural looking hair.